All Hazards Consortium

 Learn more: https://stormschool.org/courses-a

-SISE-net Working Group (formerly GIS (Geographic Information System) work group)
+SISE-net Working Group (formerly GIS work group)

 This group was formed in 2018 from member requests in industry and government regarding the need to fix data synchronization during regional disasters.
 This group is comprised of industry and local/state/federal government stakeholders in operations, public information, and policy areas.